 While this isn't something we mind, necessarily, we are definitely limited by it.
 When you donate your hard-earned money to Nebraska Wildlife, it goes much farther than what we are able to do ourselves.
 This is where your money goes:

-Rehabilitation – Funds pay directly for formula, food, caging, enrichment, medical supplies, and
+Rehabilitation – Funds pay directly for formula, food, caging, enrichment, medical supplies, and veterinary care for the animals we receive each year.

-Education – NWRI has education programs on all levels , from elementary school to adult, and
+Education – NWRI has education programs on all levels , from elementary school to adult, and donations help offset the cost to schools and community groups.

 Our Wildlife Center – Although Ash Grove Cement Co. generously donates the use of our Wildlife Center building, we still have to pay for utilities, insurance, and upkeep.